2050plus/2050plus/doc/veka_overview.rst

 Main limitations
 ===========================

 The current study has been developed on the version v0.8.0 of PyPSA (https://github.com/PyPSA/pypsa-eur/releases/tag/v0.8.0).
-During the development of the project, the following limitations have been identified :
+Please refer to the `release notes <https://pypsa-eur.readthedocs.io/en/latest/release_notes.html>`_ for further details on fixes and improvements since then.
+A `limitations <https://pypsa-eur.readthedocs.io/en/latest/limitations.html>`_ list is also maintained by the PyPSA-Eur team.
+During the development of this project, the following attention points have been identified :

 * Hydrogen, CH4 and CO2 pipelines are considered to be lossless and free of electricity consumption.

-* Existing conventional generators assets considered for the first planning horizons are extracted from powerplantmatching Python package, which maintained by TUBerlin.
+* Existing conventional generators assets considered for the first planning horizons are extracted from *powerplantmatching* Python package (https://github.com/PyPSA/powerplantmatching), which maintained by TUBerlin.

-* Existing renewable generators assets considered for the first planning horizons come from IRENA
+* Existing renewable generators assets considered for the first planning horizons come from `IRENA <http://pxweb.irena.org/pxweb/en/IRENASTAT>`_.

 * The following technologies are not yet supported by the model:

   * geothermal, and
   * industrial heat.

 * Export are not taken into account in the current version of the model.
+The only way to model it is exogenous.

 * Hydrogen can only be